h2io/assh/README.md

 - **ControlMaster by Default**
   ASSH enables ControlMaster by default for faster multi-server connections.
   Use `-M0` to disable or `-MX` to close the ControlMaster socket.
-  This ensures speed and control without lengthy CLI parameters.
+  This ensures speed and control without using lengthy CLI parameters.

 - **sudo support**
   You can keep using your ASSH config even after you `sudo su`.